This is How the Disney Insider Threat Incident Reframes IAM Security

 And here’s the weird part.
 He apparently did this over the course of three months.

 Luckily, none of the altered menus are believed to have made it out to the public.
-Scheuer currently has a criminal complaint against him in Florida court.
+Scheuer currently has a criminal complaint against him in a Florida court.

 What Went Wrong?